 O’Brien Press have been 110% on board from the first time we contacted them.
 They were instantly available.
-They gave us a great discount on the price of the books and made this discount available to other groups that wished to be part of the project e.g. the youth clubs and adult literacy groups.
+They gave us a compeitive price on the books and made this price available to other groups that wished to be part of the project e.g. the youth clubs and adult literacy groups.
 O’Brien’s provided posters and also permission to use the image on the cover of the book for our own posters and bookmarks etc. More importantly, O’Brien’s put us in contact with the author which for the pupils brought the book to life.
 The author made himself unselfishly available to us and the schools.
 We could not have made the project as successful as we did without the help and support of O’Brien Press.

 Recently, I had the pleasure of attending the opening ceremony of the One Book One Community project organised by Mary and her colleagues which was held in the school hall of O’Connells CBS on North Richmond Street.
 Across the Divide by Brian Gallagher was the book of their choice for the project and during the ceremony Brian spoke about his writing and how he came up with idea for the story.
 There was also lots of activites going on, students were playing music, acting out scenes from the book and everyone received goodie bags!

 Special ‘Across the Divide’ goodie bags for all the students!